Civilian Marksmanship Program

-Any U.S. citizen not otherwise legally prohibited from owning a firearm may purchase a military surplus rifle from the CMP, provided they are a member of a CMP-affiliated club.
-The CMP operates through a network of affiliated private organizations, shooting clubs, and state associations across every state in the U.S. which variously offer firearms safety training and marksmanship courses as well as continued practice and competition events.
+The Civilian Marksmanship Program (CMP), legally the Corporation for the Promotion of Rifle Practice and Firearms Safety, Inc. (CPRPFS) and formerly the National Board for the Promotion of Rifle Practice (NBPRP), is an American federally-chartered nonprofit 501(c)(3) organization dedicated to training and educating U.S. citizens in the responsible use of firearms and airguns through gun safety training, marksmanship training, and competitions, with a focus on youth programs to help build life skills.
+The CMP also sells military surplus service rifles formerly used by the United States Armed Forces, airguns, and ammunition.
+The organization formally dates back to 1916, but the modern CMP was established in 1996.

-Since its inception, the emphasis of the program has shifted towards specifically youth training.
-From 1916 until 1996 the CMP was administered by the National Board for the Promotion of Rifle Practice (NBPRP), an advisory board to the Secretary of the Army (SA).
-Title XVI of the National Defense Authorization Act for Fiscal Year 1996 (Public Law 104-106, 10 February 1996) created the Corporation for the Promotion of Rifle Practice & Firearms Safety (CPRPFS) to replace the NBPRP.
-The CPRPFS is a tax-exempt non-profit 501(c)(3) corporation chartered by the U.S. Congress, but is not an agency of the U.S. government (Title 36, United States Code, Section 40701 et seq.).
-Apart from a donation of surplus .22 and .30 caliber rifles in the Army's inventory to the CMP, the CMP receives no federal funding.
+The CMP operates through a network of affiliated private organizations, shooting clubs, and state associations across every U.S. state which variously offer firearms safety training and marksmanship courses as well as continued practice and competition events.
+The CPRPFS is a tax-exempt non-profit 501(c)(3) corporation chartered by the United States Congress, but is not an agency of the U.S. government (Title 36, United States Code, Section 40701 et seq.).
+Apart from a donation of outdated surplus rifles in the United States Army's inventory to the CMP for resale, the CMP receives no federal funding.

-The CMP maintains three main offices: CMP North at Camp Perry near Port Clinton, Ohio, CMP South in Anniston, Alabama and the CMP Talladega Marksmanship Park in Talladega, Alabama.
+The CMP maintains three main offices: CMP North at Camp Perry near Port Clinton, Ohio; CMP South in Anniston, Alabama; and the CMP Talladega Marksmanship Park in Talladega, Alabama.